Jguan10/CS-235/Project1/README.md

 Project 1 includes the Character class, which will serve as the base class for each following project.
 The base class includes the character's name, level, race, and stats.

 ## Topics:
--Interface files (.hpp) and implementation files (.cpp)
+- Interface files (.hpp) and implementation files (.cpp)

--Basics of a C++ class
+- Basics of a C++ class

--Data encapsulation
+- Data encapsulation

--Enumerated types
+- Enumerated types

--Passing by reference
+- Passing by reference